 Act fast to take advantage of this growing trend

-There’s a reason why usage-based pricing has doubled in popularity over the past four years.
-It makes sense from a logical perspective, is more appealing for consumers, and can help companies unlock extra revenue based on the true value they offer.
+There’s a reason why usage-based pricing has doubled in popularity1 over the past four years.
+It makes sense from a logical perspective, is more appealing to consumers, and can help companies unlock extra revenue based on the true value they offer.

 Market leaders, from AWS to HubSpot, to Snowflake, now follow a usage-based pricing model.
 So, what’s stopping your company from following in their footsteps?